 In 1267 the Mamlukes captured the city and controlled the Holy Land until 1517.
 Remains from this period include two ceramic ovens near the stables.

-The site continued to serve as a synagogue during the 15th and 16th C, which attracted worshippers.
+The site continued to serve as a synagogue during the 15th and 16th century, which attracted worshippers.

 The Crusader ruins were converted by the Ottomans to a mosque in 1730.

 The site was examined in the PEF survey (1866-1877) by Wilson, Conder and Kitchener.
 It appears in the center of the section of this map of 1878.
 They named the site as Neby Samwil (on the map).

 Part of Map Sheet 17 of Survey of Western Palestine,

 They wrote about Neby Samwil (SWP III p 12): “A small hamlet of mud hovels; is perched on the top of the ridge, amid the remains of the Crusading ruins.
 There is a spring to the north.
 This place is apparently first mentioned by Procopius as St. Samuel; in the Middle Ages it went by the same name, and was also identified with Shiloh (Benjamin of Tudela), and called Mount Joy (‘ Citez de Jherusalem ‘).
 The church was finished in 1157A.D.
 Benjamin of Tudela speaks of the removal of the bones of Samuel from Ramleh to Neby Samwil at the time of the taking of the former place by the Crusaders.
 In the twelfth century the place was a fief of the Holy Sepulchre”.

 In the years 1890-1895 there was a failed attempt to settle the hill by Jewish settlers.